-The Issuing CA should generate a Certificate Signing Request (CSR) signed with its Private Key and the TrustFactory Client Root CA will validate it with the Issuing CA's public key.
+The Issuing CA should generate a Certificate Signing Request (CSR), in PKCS#10 format, signed with its Private Key and the TrustFactory Client Root CA will validate it with the Issuing CA's Public Key.

 This requirement does not apply where a key pair is generated by the Root CA on behalf of the Issuing CA.